Los Angeles Trail

-Santa Ynez Falls Hike
+Santa Ynez Falls Hike Pacific palisades Topanga State Park

 Santa Ynez Falls Trail follows a shaded creek to a gorge containing a short waterfall.
-This 2.5-mile hike is a popular family outing because it is fairly level (just 250 feet of elevation gain) and interesting enough to hold a child’s attention for the duration.
+This 2.5-mile hike is a popular family outing because it is fairly level (just 250 feet of elevation change) and interesting enough to hold a child’s attention for the duration.

-Descend from the gate on Vereda de La Montura in the Pacific Palisades and begin along the single-track trail.
-Use the concrete stepping stones to cross the water flowing down a runoff channel, and leave the urban world behind.
 Cross through a dense forest to the first of many creek crossings.
 Rock hop the babbling waters and follow the trail to a junction 0.6 miles from the start.
 The trail to the left heads to Trippet Ranch and Eagle Rock, while the trail to the right continues toward Santa Ynez Waterfall.
 Take this single track, which drops down to the creek, crosses it, and turn left, heading upstream.

 Santa Ynez Waterfall Trail